 “If you’re healthy, remember that prevention is key,” says Michael S. Phillips, MD, chief hospital epidemiologist at NYU Langone.

-- The type of hand soap is not as important as being thorough.
+- The type of hand soap you use is not as important as being thorough.
 Wash your hands for at least 20 seconds.

 - If soap and water are not readily available, use a hand sanitizer with at least 60 percent alcohol.

-- Practice social distancing by staying home, and by maintaining physical space in public.
+- Practice social distancing by staying home when possible, and by maintaining physical space in public.
 In particular, if you are within 3 to 6 feet of someone who is coughing, take a step back and limit physical contact with that person.

 “These simple measures will go a long way in preventing infections in both yourself and those around you,” adds Dr. Phillips.